-• The main objective of marking and feedback is not to find fault, but to help children learn.
-If the child's work is well matched to their abilities, then errors that need to be corrected will not be so numerous as to affect their self-esteem.

-- The best marking and feedback is without doubt the dialogue that takes place between teacher and pupil, while the task is being completed. - Positive feedback The Teachers comment must be a positive comment related to the work the pupil has produced. - The Teacher's comment must be specific about what could be done better, what the pupil needs to do to move forward or consolidate their learning, and things to improve on. - Time must be allocated to feedback and marking, during selected lessons.
-Pupils must be given time to respond to feedback, and may be supported by support staff - All marking must be completed in green pen.
+- The main objective of marking and feedback is not to find fault, but to help children learn.
+If the child's work is well matched to their abilities, then errors that need to be corrected will not be so numerous as to affect their self-esteem. - The best marking and feedback is without doubt the dialogue that takes place between teacher and pupil, while the task is being completed. - Positive feedback The Teachers comment must be a positive comment related to the work the pupil has produced. - The Teacher's comment must be specific about what could be done better, what the pupil needs to do to move forward or consolidate their learning, and things to improve on. - Time must be allocated to feedback and marking, during selected lessons.
+Pupils must be given time to respond to feedback, and may be supported by support staff - The format of marking can follow the principles 'WWW & EBI'- What went well, Even better if